JovingeLabSoftware/BioradConfig/README.md

-# RedGuru -- Linking RedCap and LabGuru
+# RedGuru -- Linking RedCap and LabGuru (also known as BioradConfig)

 ## Background